Sonax Foam vs Cream: Which Two-Step Method for Leather Care?

 The fundamental distinction lies in their primary intended function: foam primarily cleans, while cream primarily conditions, though some foam products also offer conditioning benefits.
 This complementary relationship forms the foundation of effective leather care protocols.

-When Each Product Excels
+When Does Each Product Excel?

 SONAX XTREME as One-Step Maintenance Alternative